godspeedsystems/gs-documentation/docs/microservices-framework/CLI.md

 ```
 > 📌 Prerequisite: must have installed graphQL plugin.

-Generates a GraphQL schema automatically from your existing Godspeed events and workflows.
+Generates a GraphQL schema automatically from your existing Godspeed events and functions.